Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Analysis of Android Riders

 While program analysis can tell what are the set of API calls that appear in an executable, it is hard to understand what these calls are used for.
 However, there are some APIs that are typically used by riders for certain purposes.
-This is the case of APIs that load dynamic code, use reflection or use of cryptography.
-These are specially relevant to malware detection as they enable the execution of dynamic code~\cite{poeplau2014execute} and allow the deobfuscation of encrypted code~\cite{DroidNative2017}:
+This is the case of APIs that load dynamic code, use reflection, or use cryptography.
+These are specially relevant to malware detection as they enable the execution of dynamic code~\cite{poeplau2014execute} and allow the deobfuscation of encrypted code~\cite{DroidNative2017}.
+We summarize these functionalities as follows:

 \begin{enumerate}